charliecalvert/CloudNotes/Assignments/OnlinePresence02.md

 **TIP**: _Many students struggle to learn how to place a message in a shared Evernote notebook.
 One technique that may help some students is to add content to Evernote by sending email.
 That will allow you to automate the process of adding notes to Evernote in the correct folder with a default tag.
 Assuming you have already created your folder, and already tagged one message with the tag **Isit320**, then you can send a message to the correct folder by creating a subject line something like this:_

-- Test Message @2014-Isit320-LastName #Isit320
+- Test Message @Isit320-LastName-2017 #Isit320

-*If the message you see in Evernote has **#Isit320** in the title, then you may have forgotten to first create the tag in Evernote before sending the message.
-More information is found in the [Evernote documentation][2].*
+_If the message you see in Evernote has **#Isit320** in the title, then you may have forgotten to first create the tag in Evernote before sending the message.
+More information is found in the [Evernote documentation][2]._

 ## Turn it in